Azure-Samples/azureml-basic-workshop/README.md

 This repo [repo link] has the python scripts and data files you need to get started.

 Hint: You need compute quota for AzureML in the region for the workspace for the VM family you want to use.
-4 cores of DSv2 should be fine.
+6 cores of any D series should be fine to create a compute instance, cluster, and realtime endpoint.

 ## 1. Train and test Locally